Yiling-J/cacheme/README.md

 then you can access `a` and `b` in your callable by `container.a`, `container.b`, also `container.kwargs`.

 * For invalid_keys callable, you can aslo get your function result through `container.cacheme_result`, so you can invalid based on this result.

-* if code is changed, developer should check if cache should invalid or not, for example you add some fields to json, then cache for that json should be invalid, there is no signal for this, so do it manually

-* For keys with timeout set, because cacheme store k/v using hash, we also store timeout in another redis sorted set

 * There is another thing you can do to avoid thundering herds, if you use cacheme in a class, for example a `Serializer`, and cache many methods in this class, and, order of these methods does not matter.
 Then you can make the order of call to theses methods randomly.